rileylemm/youtube_transcript_analyzer/README.md

 # YouTube Transcript Analyzer

 A web application for fetching, analyzing, and extracting insights from YouTube video transcripts.
-Supports multiple language models (Mistral and GPT-4) for advanced analysis.
+Supports multiple language models (Mistral and GPT-4) for advanced analysis and interactive chat.

 ## Features